 1800 Allen Pkwy, Houston, TX 77019; (832) 395-7000

 The Buffalo Bayou Park Cistern is filled with interactive exhibits and displays to keep kids engaged during their visit.
-There are also plenty of fun activities like scavenger hunts that children can take part in while learning about the history of the park.
-As they explore, they will be able to view a variety of colorful murals painted on the walls or wander down winding pathways lit up by LED lights overhead.
+There are also plenty of fun activities, like scavenger hunts, that children can participate in while learning about the park’s history.
+As they explore, they can view various colorful murals painted on the walls or wander down winding pathways lit up by LED lights overhead.
 It’s sure to be an unforgettable experience!

 2243 Richmond Ave.
 Houston, TX 77098; (713) 526-5460

 Welcome to Hobbit Cafe, the newest family-friendly eatery in Houston!
 Since its opening, this cafe has been a hit with both parents and children.
-Located in one of Houston’s busiest shopping districts, Hobbit Cafe offers an atmosphere that is both cozy and inviting.
+Located in one of Houston’s busiest shopping districts, Hobbit Cafe offers a cozy and inviting atmosphere.

-Parents can enjoy a wide selection of delicious dishes while their kids can have fun at the various play areas located throughout the restaurant.
-The menu features classic comfort food such as burgers and fries, along with healthier options like salads and sandwiches.
-There are also plenty of kid-friendly items such as macaroni and cheese or chicken fingers.
+Parents can enjoy a wide selection of delicious dishes while their kids can have fun at the various play areas in the restaurant.
+The menu features classic comfort food, such as burgers and fries, and healthier options, like salads and sandwiches.
+There are also plenty of kid-friendly items, such as macaroni, cheese, or chicken fingers.
 The cafe even offers vegan and vegetarian alternatives for those following special diets.

 The highlight of Hobbit Cafe is its unique decor inspired by JRR Tolkien’s fantasy world of hobbits. . – hobbitcafehtx.com